About Sharing Branches and Locking

 You can continue branching the design by creating child branches.

-During collaboration on these project types, contention inevitably arises.
+During collaboration on API specification and fragment project types, contention inevitably arises.
 A locking mechanism restricts access to a branch by allowing only one user at a time.
 The locking mechanism works only on the following project types:

-Access to the project is not locked.
-Access to a copy of the locked branch is always available.
+Although access to the branch itself is locked, access to a copy of the locked branch is always available.

 You acquire the lock, which means you have write access, to a branch in the following situations: